Navigating klone

 to explore the klone

-filesystem and help us batter understand how to navigate it.
+filesystem and help us better understand how to navigate it.

 Let's use cd